Welcome To The Department of Physiology and Pharmacology

 Faculty in the Department of Physiology and Pharmacology are involved in the study of the functions of the living organism and the mechanisms by which both drugs and poisons produce their effects on organisms.
-The primary instructional mission of the Department is the education of veterinary medical students in the physiological, pharmacological and toxicological basis of disease and therapeutics.
+The primary instructional mission of the Department is the education of veterinary medical students in the physiological, pharmacological, nutritional, and toxicological basis of disease and therapeutics.

 In addition to instruction of professional students, departmental faculty are actively engaged in graduate education and research mentorship.
 Twelve departmental faculty work with more than 40 graduate students, postdoctoral fellows, visiting scientists, and staff on a variety of research projects.